oracle-livelabs/apex/event-mangement/4-chat-assistant/4-ui-apex-assistant.md

 ## Task 1: Convert a Classic Report into a Content Row

 1. From the runtime environment, navigate to your faceted search page.
-For this demo the page is **Discover Events**.
-The name might differ because app has been generated using AI.
+For this demo, the page is *Discover Events*.
+The name might differ because the app was generated using AI.

     !["Click App Builder"](images/discover-events.png "")